ivakalandadze/ScandiWeb-Shopping-Site/README.md

-Project Located In Master Branch
+# This Project is located in Master Branch